typesense/typesense-instantsearch-adapter/README.md

 With the adapter in this repository, you'll be able to use [Instantsearch](https://github.com/algolia/instantsearch.js) (and its [React](https://github.com/algolia/react-instantsearch), [Vue](https://github.com/algolia/vue-instantsearch) and [Angular](https://github.com/algolia/angular-instantsearch) cousins) with data indexed in a Typesense search server.

 If you haven't used Instantsearch before, we highly recommend going through their Getting Started guide [here](https://www.algolia.com/doc/guides/building-search-ui/getting-started/js/#build-a-simple-ui).
+Once you go through the guide, follow the usage instructions below to plug the Typesense adapter into Instantsearch.

 ## Installation